9 Ways to Foster Enhanced Communications on Your Community Board

 Download the Guide

-Your role as a board member involves a lot of communications.
+Your role as a board member involves a lot of communicating.
 Whether it’s speaking with a fellow director or drafting an email that will be sent out to residents, you may be looking to learn or refine some communication skills.
 Board member communication doesn't have to be difficult, you just need to know the basics.

 Fostering effective interpersonal board communication practices is a valuable proficiency.
 It helps you build relationships, clearly express your thoughts and ultimately drive results.
 And you’ll avoid miscommunication, errors and general frustration.

 It isn’t enough to just fill a board position to ensure your community is a well-functioning one.
 Almost everything a board does requires strong interpersonal skills and communicating well with each other tops the list.

 The most high-functioning boards we have partnered with regularly put into practice the following nine board member communication techniques:

 1. Listen actively